Research Travel Grants Program

 How and when are grants awarded?

-The Grants Coordinator will notify grant recipients about two months after the deadline.
+The Foundation will notify grant recipients about two months after the deadline.
 Grants must support research conducted after the awards are announced and will not be awarded retroactively for research already conducted.
 The Library staff presents the grant check when the recipient arrives to begin research.

 Grant recipients must begin Ford Library research within one year of receiving an award notice, acknowledge Foundation support in the resulting publication(s), and donate to the Library a copy of the publication(s).